 Per requirements for community solar projects under the Climate and Equitable Jobs Act, community solar projects submitted to the Public Schools category will be required to retain a subscription mix of at least 50% small subscribers.
-The school or school district hosting the project must act as the anchor tenant and the 50% small subscriber commitment must be met; remaining capacity of the project after fulfillment of these two requirements can be filled with any type of subscriber.
+The school or school district hosting the project must act as the anchor tenant and the 50% small subscriber commitment must be met; of the remaining capacity of the project after must be met by small subscribers (those requiring $\leq 25 \text{kW}$).
+After the fulfillment of these two requirements can be filled with, any type of subscriber can fill the additional capacity for the project.